So you’ve heard about graph database technology and you want to know what all the buzz is about.

 With the graph database model, you are the one dictating changes and taking charge; whereas the RDBMS data model dictates it’s requirements to you, forcing you to adapt to its tabular way of seeing the world.

-Developing with graph technology aligns perfectly with today’s agile, test-driven development practices, allowing your graph-database-backed application to evolve with your changing business requirements.
+Deploying graph databases, on-premise or in the cloud, aligns perfectly with today’s agile, test-driven development practices, allowing your graph-database-backed application to evolve with your changing business requirements.

 Your agile team now has a database that keeps up with your daily demands.